 During our severe drought in California, we had a couple of gorgeous, warm and sunny winters, but the rain returned in the winter of 2015/2016.
 Since then, it's been off and on; the current winter (2017/2018) has had some wet periods, but it's way behind the average for rainfall.

 In winter (November through February), temperatures usually hang out in the mid 50's (18 °C) in the daytime, and drop into the low 50's (11 °C) and upper 40's (9 °C) at night.
 Rain comes in waves; a storm will blow in, last for a couple of days, and then move inland.
 A few days or weeks later, another front comes in and repeats.

 Even when we do get rain, it only averages around one third of the days in the month, so it's really pretty tame in winter.
 Occasionally we get some fierce winds which knock down trees, but we rarely see those heavy downpours that people in other parts of the country get.
 Thunder and lightning are rare as well.
 Kind of boring, weather-wise!

 March, April and May show a transition from rain to fog, though April can be gorgeous and sunny.
 May is one of our fog-bound months, day and night 58 degrees (14 °C) and gray!

 Our warm and sunny months are September and October.
 The air is clear and golden and the city looks its best.
-It can even get hot (in the 90's, 32 °C+! ), but that only lasts 2 or 3 days before our air conditioning kicks in: offshore fog...yay.
-The fog stays offshore and there's not a cloud in the sky.
+It can even get hot (in the 90's, 32 °C+! ), but that only lasts 2 or 3 days before our natural air conditioning kicks in: offshore fog...yay.
+During our "heat waves", the fog stays way offshore and there's not a cloud in the sky.